patricktimmons/nprint.github.io/index.md

 - `nprintml` combines nPrint and automated machine learning techniques for fully automated traffic analysis pipelines
 - `pcapml` standardizes traffic analysis tasks at the dataset level by encoding metadata directly into raw traffic captures
 - `pcapml_fe` provides a standard, easy to use interface for metadata-encoded traffic captures
-- `pcapML` benchmarks leverage the standardization provided by `pcapML` to enable quick, comparable benchmarking of any traffic analysis task
+- `pcapML Benchmarks` leverage the standardization provided by `pcapML` to enable quick, comparable benchmarking of any traffic analysis task